 — Itumeleng Lekomanyane (@sandwich_kiing) August 13, 2019

 To give the young entrepreneur a kudos, we decided to take Itumeleng’s business online.
 Sandwich Nton Nton’s was missing out on a whole lot of potential customers by not having an online presence.
 Getting your business online provides you with visibility, legitimacy and potential revenue.
-So we registered the domain and our professional website designers and copywriters brought the Sandwich King’s vision to life.
+So we went ahead with domain registration and professional web design and our copywriters brought the Sandwich King’s vision to life.

 Browse Sandwich Nton Nton’s website here: www.ntonntons.co.za